New Grading Model Overview- Updated

 90%

-Marcus's story: Marcus has always found multiple-choice tests hard.
-His digital textbook grade of 62% looks concerning on the surface.
-But every week he shows up on time, fully prepared, with his reflection open and his work organized.
-In his weekly meetings he can explain what he learned clearly, solve problems in front of his teacher, and talk about how the material connects to the real world.
-His teacher is convinced every single week that Marcus genuinely knows the material.
-He posts in the Daily Discussion Forum consistently and engages with his coursework across multiple days each week.
-Under the old model, Marcus would have been in danger of failing.
-Under the new model, his 79% reflects the truth: he is a real learner who works hard, shows up, and lives out his values.
+Marcus has always found multiple-choice tests hard.
+His 62% curriculum grade looks concerning, but every scheduled meeting he shows up fully prepared, explains concepts clearly, and engages with the DDF consistently.
+His teacher is convinced every session that Marcus genuinely knows the material.
+Under the old model he would have been in danger of failing.
+Under the new model his 79% reflects the truth: he is a real learner.

 JT